Javascript is not enabled.

 Baked in to your iPhone or Android, these handy features can make your life easier

-Whether you just bought a smartphone or have swiped and tapped on one for years, chances are you’re not using the device to its fullest.
+Whether you bought yourself a shiny new smartphone or have swiped and tapped on the same one for years, chances are you’re not using the device to its full potential.

-There are many vibration options on an iPhone, including the ability to make your own.
+iPhones have many options for vibrations, including the ability to create your own.

 AARP

-Turn e-books into audiobooks.
-The iPhone has several Accessibility options.
+3. Turn e-books into audiobooks.
+The iPhone has several features designed for people with disabilities.
 One feature called Speak Screen can read aloud any text on the screen at your command.

 spinner image screenshots of spoken content settings for iphone